aflansburg/show-net/README.md

 ## Usage

-Once installed, you'll see an animated signal wave icon in your menu bar.
+Once installed, you'll see an animated 'i' icon in your menu bar.
 Click it to view:

 - **Local Network Interfaces** - All active connections with their IPv4 and IPv6 addresses
 - **Public IPv4** - Your external IPv4 address (click to copy)